 Permeable Pavement and Pavers

 Permeable Pavement and Pavers can be used in place of typical pavement to allow rainfall to absorb into soil that is on residential or commercial properties.

 This 900-square-feet of permeable pavers collects stormwater runoff from about 1,500-square-feet of the impervious space on this residential property.

 Cisterns collect rainwater that is great to re-use for watering landscapes and washing cars.

-The 2,200-gallon cistern at Walnut Creek Wetland Center collects stormwater runoff from the building's roof and is used to wash equipment and water plants.
+The 2,200-gallon cistern at Walnut Creek Wetland Park collects stormwater runoff from the building's roof and is used to wash equipment and water plants.

 Green roofs cover a traditional roof with plants and soil that capture rainfall and reduce water pollution.

 The green roof at Buffaloe Road Aquatic Center helps to slow stormwater runoff when it rains.
 It also keeps the building a little cooler, too!

 Wetlands are one of the most effective ways to treat stormwater runoff.